Cancer Treatment: Is a Clinical Trial Right for You?

 Fact #4: Not all hospitals have strong clinical trial programs.

 Historically, clinical trials have only been available at larger academic medical centers.
-While some non-academic hospitals have begun offering clinical trials, academic medical centers still tend to offer more options in comparison.
+While some non-academic hospitals have begun offering clinical trials, academic medical centers like the University of Rochester Medical Center (URMC) still tend to offer more options in comparison.

 Fact #5: You have the right to ask about clinical trials and to join a trial if you’re eligible.